Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 Unless you are a woman of color, it’s likely you don’t know the full scope of inequalities and challenges they face.
 Open up a discussion about it on your team, and encourage everyone to examine their own biases.
 We all have unconscious biases that, by their very nature, we are unaware of.

 It doesn’t have to be formal or lengthy.
-For example, you can give a presentation about it at your next all-hands meeting and outline the steps you’re taking to fight inequality in your organization.
+For example, you can give a presentation about the challenges women of color face at your next all-hands meeting and outline the steps you’re taking to address inequality in your organization.
 It’s also a great idea to invite others’ input and ideas.

 Create written guidelines for appropriate workplace behavior.